MillzyG/QuestTweakaroo/README.md

 > Disables the DLC Promo in the main menu.

 #### - No Health And Safety:
 > Disables the annoying Health and Safety screen.
-(May have compatibility issues with other mods)
+(May have compatibility issues with other mods)\n
 > Credit to [Lauriethefish](https://github.com/Lauriethefish)

 #### - No Names: